 Answer: You bet!
 When buyers work with a real estate professional who is 100% loyal and completely committed to them, chances are that the entire home-buying process will go smoothly, with a higher level of buyer satisfaction.

-Answer: A Buyer Agent works solely for you and has no legal or other responsibilities to the seller.
+Answer: A Buyer Agent, or a real estate agent working for a buyer, works solely for the buyer and has no legal or other responsibilities to the seller.
 When working with a Buyer Agent, you have the advantage of personal representation, independent counseling, loyalty, confidentiality, and trust.
 On the other hand, while helping you present an offer and then negotiate and close a transaction, a general real estate agent has certain fiduciary responsibilities to the seller and agent of any property you choose.

 Question: Can a Buyer Agent show us the same properties?

 Answer: Yes, a Buyer Agent can show you every home listed in the REALTOR®’s Multiple Listing Service (MLS) and For Sale By Owner (FSBO) properties.
 Additionally, a Buyer Agent can show you builder models to select your own, brand-new properties and unlisted homes.

 Question: Will a Buyer Agent disclose more information to us?